Image courtesy of IWM.

 William was 13 years old, a scholar and boarder.
 Private Headmaster – 41 year old, Bernard B. Thompson.

-William attended Ipswich School – entered 1911.
+William was educated at Ipswich School – entered 1911.

 Note: from Peter Clarke.
 William is remembered on the War Memorial in the Parish Cemetery at Old Newton, on the Roll of Honour in St Mary, Old Newton, on a separate War Memorial in St Mary, Old Newton, and on a War Memorial in the Primitive Methodist Chapel at Old Newton.